 Our operating expenses consist of research and development, sales and marketing, and general and administrative expense.
 Personnel costs are the most significant component of operating expenses and consist of salaries, benefits, bonuses, share-based compensation, and with regard to sales and marketing expense, sales commissions.
-We expect operating expenses to increase in absolute dollars, although they may fluctuate as a percentage of revenue from period to period, as we continue to grow in response to demand for our products and services.
-As of April 30, 2013, we expect to recognize approximately \$127.1 million of share-based compensation expense over a weighted-average period of three years, excluding additional share-based compensation expense related to any future grants of share-based awards.
-Share-based compensation expense, net of forfeitures, is recognized on a straight-line basis over the requisite service periods of the awards.
+We expect operating expenses to increase in absolute dollars, although they may fluctuate as a percentage of revenue from quarter to quarter, as we continue to grow in response to demand for our products and services.
+As of January 31, 2014, we expect to recognize approximately \$267.0 million of share-based compensation over a weighted-average period of three years, excluding additional share-based compensation related to any future grants of share-based awards.
+Share-based compensation, net of forfeitures, is recognized on a straight-line basis over the requisite service periods of the awards.

 - Research and Development.
 Research and development expense consists primarily of personnel costs.
 Research and development expense also includes prototype related expenses and allocated costs.
 We expect research and development expense to increase in absolute dollars as we continue to invest in our future products and services, although our research and development expense may fluctuate as a percentage of total revenue. - Sales and Marketing.
 Sales and marketing expense consists primarily of personnel costs including commission costs.
 We expense commission costs as incurred.
-Sales and marketing expense also includes costs for market development programs, promotional and other marketing costs, travel costs, office equipment and software, depreciation of capital equipment, professional services, and allocated costs.
-In the last 12 months, we have significantly increased the size of our sales force and have also substantially grown our local sales presence internationally.
+Sales and marketing expense also includes costs for market development programs, promotional and other marketing costs, travel costs, professional services, and allocated costs.
+We continue to increase the size of our sales force and have also substantially grown our sales presence internationally.
 We expect sales and marketing expense to continue to increase in absolute dollars as we increase the size of our sales and marketing organizations to increase touch points with end-customers and to expand our international presence, although our sales and marketing expense may fluctuate as a percentage of total revenue. - General and Administrative.
-General and administrative expense consists of personnel costs as well as professional services.
+General and administrative expense consists of personnel costs as well as professional services and certain non-recurring general expenses.
 General and administrative personnel include our executive, finance, human resources, and legal organizations.
 Professional services consist primarily of legal, auditing, accounting, and other consulting costs.
-We expect general and administrative expense to increase in absolute dollars due to additional legal costs, and additional costs associated with accounting, compliance, insurance, investor relations, and other costs associated with being a public company, although our general and administrative expense may fluctuate as a percentage of total revenue.
+We expect general and administrative expense to increase in absolute dollars due to additional legal costs related to ongoing IP litigation and additional costs associated with accounting, compliance, insurance, and investor relations, although our general and administrative expense may fluctuate as a percentage of total revenue.
 Refer to the discussion under "Legal Proceedings" included in Part II, Item 1 of this Quarterly Report on Form 10-Q for information related to pending litigation.